 Next, we analyze the limiting behavior of the sequence $\seqn{\vpm_n} = \seq{\um_n}$.
-Since the coefficients in \eqref{rec}, as well as the initial conditions \eqref{rec-ic}, converge to finite values as $n\to\infty$, the solutions converge too, and we set $a(k):=\lim_n a_n(k)$.
+Since the coefficients in \eqref{rec} and the initial conditions \eqref{rec-ic} converge to finite values as $n\to\infty$, the solutions converge, and we set $a(k):=\lim_n a_n(k)$.
 Moreover, the limiting coefficients satisfy the following (limiting) recursive equation